 Develop a new, stronger and clearer framework to provide national oversight of construction products.

 Develop a new system to oversee the whole built environment, with local enforcement agencies and national regulators.

 Require that developers of new build homes belong to a New Homes Ombudsman.

-We are still expecting further information and clarification on the Act from the Government, the Health and Safety Executive (HSE) and Building Safety Regulator (BSR).
+We are still expecting further information regarding the Act from the Building Safety Regulator (BSR).
 In the meantime, we are providing support and guidance to our members and will be updating this section as information becomes available and further resources are developed.

 IStructE is also involved in CROSS-UK, which aims to help professionals make structures safer by publicly publishing safety information based on reports received.
 CROSS-UK is a trusted provider of free safety information for the built environment.

 Read further on the Building Safety Act and how changes may impact those operating within construction, with a focus on the liability and insurance implications for construction professionals.

 Overview of the Building Safety Act and the impacts on the role of the structural engineer.

 Learn how the Building Safety Act impacts on the new buildings process.